efeuentertainment/vigicad/README.md

 - Self-locking nuts. use self-locking nuts everywhere.
   - https://aliexpress.com/item/32798773566.html
     - 4x "M2.5" (2 for the motor board / 2 middle plate)
-    - 12x "304 stainless steel", "M2" (4 to fix camera module to head / 3 to fix gripper u-bracket to middle plate / 2 to fix the pan servo to the head pan plate / if there's enough space: 3 to fix usb bracket to top plate)
+    - 12x "304 stainless steel", "M2" (4 to fix camera module to head / 3 to fix gripper u-bracket to middle plate / 2 to fix the pan servo to the head pan plate / 3 to fix usb bracket to top plate)
       - CAUTION: the M2 nut has to be electrically conductive, as it powers the LED from the camera module.
-- Nuts (only as spares. use self-locking nuts everywhere. if self-locking aren't possible, use 2 normal nuts to interlock themselves.)
+- Nuts (only as spares. use self-locking nuts everywhere. if self-locking aren't possible, use 2x normal nuts to interlock themselves.)
   - https://aliexpress.com/item/32874684920.html
     - 4x "M2.5" as spares
     - 12x "M2" as spares